developer-zebra/developer-zebra-site/src/licensing/process/index.md

 -----

 ## Off-line Licensing
-License Manager provides a Local License Server option, enabling organizations to employ an on-premise server to distribute licenses to devices without access to the internet.
-This option requires software installed on a company's own IP-based Linux or Windows server in advance of license distribution to devices.
+License Manager provides a Local License Server option, enabling organizations to employ an on-premise server to distribute licenses to devices without access to the internet. **This option requires software installed on a company's own IP-based Linux or Windows server** in advance of license distribution to devices.

 > **For more information, including hardware requirements and setup instructions, download the appropriate Local License Server Administration Guide from the [Zebra License Management support portal page](https://www.zebra.com/us/en/support-downloads/software-licensing.html)**.

+#### BEFORE BEGINNING
+* **Install and configure Local License Server**
+* **Acquire `.bin` file containing licenses (Activation IDs) from Zebra License Server**
+*

-**To License from a Local Server**:
+#####To License from a Local Server:

+**Note**: The Zebra Enterprise Browser app is used as an example.

 1. **Tap Local Server** from the License Source drop-down.<br> A screen appears as below.